oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 After the engine and dwh are setup successfully.

-On the new reports machine:
+On the new reports machine C:

-*   yum install ovirt-engine-reports
+      yum install ovirt-engine-reports
-*   engine-setup - supply existing credentials
+      engine-setup

-       DWH credentials are located at /etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf
+*   DWH credentials are located at **/etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf**

-On the engine machine:
+On the engine machine A:

-      If the user wants to remove the other reports installation
+*   If the user wants to remove the other reports installation
-       * "Saved Reports" can be migrated to the new installation ,by following the steps of export and import saved reports, according to the documentations .
+    -   "Saved Reports" can be migrated to the new installation ,by following the steps of export and import saved reports, according to the documentations .
-      Only after that run on the old machine:
+*   Only after that run on the old machine:

-       * service ovirt-engine-reportsd stop
+      service ovirt-engine-reportsd stop
-       * yum remove ovirt-engine-reports (or rhevm-reports)
+      yum remove ovirt-engine-reports

 There may be more than one reports instance.
 And they will all show the reports.
-      But, The engine will direct to and have SSO with only with the last reports instance that run engine-setup.
+But, The engine will direct to and have SSO with only the last reports instance that run engine-setup.

 ### Benefit to oVirt